f5devcentral/f5-rseries-training/docs/rseries_f5os_configuration_backup_and_restore.rst

 Changing the Default Password and Importing F5OS Backups via API
 ----------------------------------------------------------------

-After the reboot of the system you'll need to login and change the default password.
-Use the following API call to login with the default **admin/admin** account to change the password.
-After doing so all future API calls will need to login with the new admin password/ or get a new token:
+After the reboot of the system, you'll need to log in and change the default password.
+Use the following API call to log in with the default **admin/admin** account to change the password.
+After doing so all future API calls will need to log in with the new admin password or get a new token:

 .. code-block:: bash